DarinNaoroji15/Log-Analysis-in-Linux-and-Splunk/Log Analysis in Linux.md

 10. Now the same for the log.
 This will generate the first 10 lines of the log file.

-- Type in the command: head ex191112.log
+- Type in the command: head file.log

 <img width="384" alt="image" src="https://github.com/user-attachments/assets/a1b46db3-8989-42b2-9ace-a0b997196199" />